top of page

 i8GDbbB6STidzHzHCc0jQA_thumb_9cba.jpg

 Maybe you're a partner of someone who's struggling with compulsive behaviour or an addiction.
-Partners can often be overlooked or even blamed for their partner's behaviour.
-You may have been struggling for years with feeling you're going crazy, but you're not crazy, it's been the struggle you've been battling with unsupported.
+Partners can often be overlooked or even blamed for the behaviour of their loved one.
+You may have been struggling for years, even feeling you're going crazy.
+You are not crazy – your feelings are the understandable outcome of having faced a huge battle without support!

 Working with a specialist counsellor (CSAT) can help you navigate this very difficult and complex situation.
-You will get guidance and support to navigate the next steps and even save your relationship.
+You will receive guidance and support to navigate the next steps, which may even help save your relationship.

 bottom of page